-I’ve always struggled to answer this question in a way that doesn’t sound pretentious or overly “artsy”, so I’ve put together a quick (or not so quick, I got carried away) guide to my style.
+I’ve always struggled to answer this question in a way that doesn’t sound pretentious or overly “artsy”, so I’ve put together a quick (or not so quick, I got may have gotten a little carried away) guide to my style.

 But wait, what are the styles of wedding photography anyway?